KDIS-DSPPM/r-fundamentals/README.md

 - A (4.0): 95~
 - A- (3.67): 85~89.9
 - B+ (3.33): 75~84.9
-- B (3.0): 70~74.9 (if you get every assignment 100 scored, then you are here before the final, if you get every assignment 50 scored and you get the perfect score from the final, then you are here.)
+- B (3.0): 70~74.9 (if you get every assignment 100 scored, then you are here before the final;
+                    if you get every assignment 50 scored and you get the perfect score from the final, then you are here.)
 - B- (2.67): 65~69.9
 - C+ (2.33): 60~64.9